Nivalyx/osu-wiki/wiki/Beatmap/Packs/en.md

 ### Mirrors

-Currently all the beatmap packs are stored officially at `packs.ppy.sh`.
+AS of now, all beatmap packs are stored officially at `packs.ppy.sh`.
 Meanwhile, there are also some mirror sites set up by other users for convenience:

 - [(Un)official Beatmap Pack Sheet](https://osu.ppy.sh/community/forums/topics/1528191)
   - [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1gcXL9gubcWEKY1X2taxJdBGjFrqEpkNmjHU7LFpcJRo) by ::{ flag=KR }:: [Shige-Tori\[a\]](https://osu.ppy.sh/users/4459449)